88lex/diffmove/README.md

 **Usage:** `./diffmove source: destination:`

 Using rclone, generate a list of files that are on a source and not on a destination.
-Diffmove then moves the files missing from the destination onto the destination from the source.
+Diffmove then **moves** the files that are missing in the destination from the source remote to the destination remote.

 Files present on both source and destination remain on source.
 Files present only on destination are not touched.

 Example: ./diffmove source: destination:`